 2) Manage Stress

 Emotional imbalances like stress and anxiety can make eczema severe.
-The pain from burning, itching, and not finding a quick solution causes too much stress.
+The pain from burning, itching, and not finding a quick solution causes too much pressure.
 However, you need to relax and find ways to handle negative feelings.

 There are many effective relaxation techniques that you can try, such as meditation, aerobic exercises, and listening to soothing music.
-Also, if you had eczema before but healed, you should manage any stressing situation to prevent a recurrence.
+Also, if you had eczema before but healed, you should manage any stressful situation to prevent a recurrence.

 3) Minimize Scratching